In this short meditation on the Tetragrammaton, John Piper demonstrates that God declares His eternality and utter self-sufficiency by His Name, YHWH.

 How transparently personal is God’s passion here!
 Our God avows His love like a suitor, placing His heart in Israel’s hands.
 He cannot have all His big dreams if she does not say yes, and He will not have peace without her approval.
 What will God do, what great act of heroism, or grand gesture will He make, to resolve His crisis?

-In singing of God’s relationship with Israel, (and the flock is one in Israel), He works in the greatest microcosm, even to a stone beneath Jacob’s head, up to the greatest macrocosm: the salvation of the world through the death of the Son of God.
+In singing of God’s relationship with Israel, (and the flock is one Israel), He works in the sacred microcosm, even to a stone beneath Jacob’s head, up to that greatest macrocosm: the salvation of the world through the death of the Son of God.

 That Living Word which issued eternally from the bosom of the Father, has spoken by His prophets in order to adopt us as His children.
-What do we need to know most, but God Himself, for knowing Him is eternal life?
+What do we need to know most, but this Living Word, God Himself, for knowing Him is eternal life?
 (John 17:3)

 I thank God for the powerful way He is working to shower us with love and reach out to all souls, bringing them the Word of repentance and eternal life.
 His passion is for that lost soul wandering in darkness, because the 99 are already secure.
 And He is calling us in an abundance of gentleness, saying, “the one who comes to Me I will by no means cast out.”
 (John 6:37 NKJ)